hapify/hapify/docs/templating/hapify/code-samples.md

 ## Conditions

-### Include dependencies depending on fields properties
+### Include dependencies depending on field properties

-In a single model template, this block requires MongoDb driver if the model has a relation to another one.
+In a single-model template, this block requires the MongoDb driver if the model has a relation to another one.

 === "Long syntax"